Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 If an account has been deleted intentionally and consuming implementations are expected to recognize this, regardless of whether or not a `movedTo` value has been set, a server MUST include the string "Tombstone" in the `type` array of the deactivated or moved Actor object.
 Whether any other types are present is out of scope of this specification, to minimize side effects or complications for implementers.

+If an account whose Actor object containing a valid `copiedTo` value has been deleted intentionally, this MUST be removed before adding `Tombstone` to the Actor's `type`.
+A server performing this removal MAY move one valid URI from `copiedTo` to `movedTo` to aid discovery.

+If a user account is being deactivated but the source server wants to enable a future migration to be authenticated cryptographically, it MAY add to the Actor object a public key authenticated to the account (if not already present), as per to [FEP-521a].

 An Actor object set to `Tombstone` SHOULD also set a top-level [`as:deleted`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-deleted) property containing a current XSD `dateTime` as a courtesy to consumers.

-If an account whose Actor object contains a valid `copiedTo` value has been deleted intentionally, this MUST be expressed by set the `movedTo` property to the value of the current `copiedTo` property and removing the former `copiedTo` property.
-An invalid, malformed, or non-resolving `copiedTo` MAY remove the property when adding `Tombstone` to an Actor's `type`.

-If a user account is being deactivated but the source server wants to enable a future migration to be authenticated cryptographically, it MAY add to the Actor object a public key authenticated to the account (if not already present), as per to [FEP-521a].

 ### Announcing a Migration or Deactivation Event